hyperion-rt/hyperion/docs/postprocessing/extracting_observables.rst

     sed = m.get_sed()

-A number of arguments can be passed to ``get_sed()``, for example to select specific Stokes parameters, inclinations, apertures, to scale the SED to a specific distance, to convert it to certain units, to extract the SED originating from different components, etc. For full details about the available arguments, see the :meth:`~hyperion.model.ModelOutput.get_sed` documentation.
-The method returns a single :class:`~hyperion.model.SED` object that contains e.g. the wavelength, frequency, flux, and optionally uncertainties (see :class:`~hyperion.model.SED` for details of the available attributes).
+A number of arguments can be passed to :meth:`~hyperion.model.ModelOutput.get_sed`, for example to select specific Stokes parameters, inclinations, apertures, to scale the SED to a specific distance, to convert it to certain units, to extract the SED originating from different components, etc. For full details about the available arguments, see the :meth:`~hyperion.model.ModelOutput.get_sed` documentation.
+The method returns a single :class:`~hyperion.model.SED` object that contains e.g. the wavelength (``sed.wav``), frequency (``sed.nu``), flux (``sed.flux``), and optionally uncertainties (``sed.unc``).
+See :class:`~hyperion.model.SED` for the full list of the available attributes.

 By default, the I stokes parameter is returned for all inclinations and apertures, and ``sed.flux`` is a data cube with three dimensions (inclinations,